AFC Bournemouth: Bournemouth & Boscombe Athletic

 To make the club more representative of the district, the name was changed to Bournemouth & Boscombe Athletic Football Club in 1923.
 During the same year, the club was elected to the newly expanded Third Division South.
 The first league match was at Swindon Town on 25 August 1923, which Bournemouth lost 3–1.
 The first league game at Dean Court was also against Swindon, where Bournemouth gained their first league point after a 0–0 draw.

 Bournemouth struggled in the Football League but eventually established themselves as a Third Division club.
 Bournemouth remains on the records as the longest continuous members of the Third Division.

 As a league club, Bournemouth had to wait until after the Second World War before winning their first trophy.
 This was accomplished as they beat Walsall in the Third Division (South) Cup in the final at Stamford Bridge.

 AFC Bournemouth

-The club adopted the name AFC Bournemouth for the start of the 1971–72 season, with the intention that the club would appear first in alphabetical lists of English clubs.
-Whilst also keeping the acronym AFC Athletic Football Club as part of their name A year later, the club adopted a new badge as a symbol of its progress.
+The club adopted the name AFC Bournemouth for the start of the 1971–72 season, with the intention that the club would appear first in alphabetical lists of English clubs whilst also keeping the initialism of AFC (Athletic Football Club) as part of their name.
+A year later, the club adopted a new badge as a symbol of its progress.
 The stripes in the background were based on the club shirt, while in the foreground is the profile of a player heading the ball, in honour of Dickie Dowsett, a prolific scorer for the club in the 1950s and 1960s.

 The team's red-and-black kit, introduced in 1971, was based on the AC Milan strip.
 This was the era of Ted MacDougall, a prolific goalscorer who, in an FA Cup tie in November 1971, scored nine goals in an 11–0 win against Margate.